Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee

 • If you are in a position and location to do so, build an observation hive.
 You’ll find resources below.

-• Study and create a notebooking page illustrating the life cyle of the honey bee.
+• Study and create a notebooking page illustrating the life cycle of the honey bee.
 See resources below.

-• Obviously be very careful if attempting one of the first two suggested activities.
-The Handbook of Nature Study offers suggestions for studying the honeybee on page 394 under Lesson 99: The Honeybee – Method.
+• Something to do #1 & #2: Obviously be very careful if attempting one these suggested activities.
+The Handbook of Nature Study offers suggestions for studying the honeybee on page 394 under Lesson 99: The Honeybee — Method.

-• You’ll find an excellent description of the honeybee’s wings along with a diagram and closeup of how the wing works at David A. Cushman’s site (scroll down).
-The fact that the bee can couple his wings together to form one surface, allows him to fly very fast and very far (University of Arkansas).
+• Something to do #3: You’ll find an excellent description of the honeybee’s wings along with a diagram and closeup of how the wing works at David A. Cushman’s site (scroll down).
+The fact that the bee can couple his wings together to form one surface allows him to fly very fast and very far.

-• This information sheet on honeybee senses will help you answer the question in the fourth suggested activity.
+• Something to do #4: This information sheet on honeybee senses at the University of Arizona will help you answer the question in the fourth suggested activity.
 Use the Hexagonal Petal mentioned below to summarize the bee’s five senses.

-• Honey is frequently mentioned in the Bible.
+• Something to do #5: Honey is frequently mentioned in the Bible.
 Use some of the verses listed in the lesson for the Little Book of Bible Verses mentioned.
 Older students can choose several verses that are used to illustrate important concepts.
 What analogies do they find?
 You’ll find resources below for finding Bible verses about bees and honey.

 • Use the Bible verses listed for copywork or dictation.